 ¹Except for the FAA-approved harness-type restraint, AmSafe Aviation CARES.

-Does Delta Airlines offer discount infant or child fare?
+Does Delta Airlines offer fare discounts for infants or children?

-Delta Airlines does not offer discounted fares for children of any age traveling within the U.S.
+Babies less than 2 years old can travel for free on domestic Delta Airlines flights when sitting on the adult’s lap.
+Delta Airlines does not offer discounted fares for children of any age traveling within the US.

 When traveling with an infant sitting on your lap on international flights, usually the discounted infant fare is about 10% of the adult fare, plus any international taxes and surcharges, which can be significant.